bnpannell/MEIS_Methodology/README.md

 - sus_dhs_mult:
   - Accepted values: the multiplier for calculating the number of national suppressed federal employees in the given study region in decimal format.
     - Example: .142
-- doe_ns_adjustment:
-  - Accepted values: the multiplier for calcuating the portion of Department of Energy
-    - Example:  0.550142248

 ### obtain_usaspending.R Parameters